Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/ame-wizard-deleted.md

 Code signing is a system that allows users to verify that the executable they receive has not been altered by a third party.
 This is standard on most applications from companies, such as your web browser and games.
 Code signing makes false positives highly unlikely from antiviruses.

-However, code signing requires a code signing certificate, [which is very expensive](https://order.digicert.com/step1/code_signing).
+AME Wizard currently does not have a code signing certificate, however it is being worked on internally.

-This is the reason why AME Wizard currently is not code-signed, although it will be in the future.
-If you would support AME Wizard to get code signing, check out [:material-patreon: Ameliorated's Patreon](https://www.patreon.com/Ameliorated).

 ### Modifications to the operating system